Bill Champlin

-William Bradford Champlin (born May 21, 1947) is an American singer, musician, arranger, producer, and songwriter.
-He formed the band Sons of Champlin in 1965, which still performs today, and was a member of the band Chicago from 1981 to 2009.
+William Bradford Champlin (born May 21, 1947) is an American singer, keyboardist, guitarist and songwriter.
+He formed the band Sons of Champlin in 1965, which still performs today, and was a member of the rock band Chicago from 1981 to 2009.
 He performed lead vocals on three of Chicago's biggest hits of the 1980s, 1984's "Hard Habit to Break" and 1988's "Look Away" and "I Don't Wanna Live Without Your Love".
-During live shows, he performed the lower, baritone, vocal parts originated by original guitarist Terry Kath, who had died in 1978.
+During live shows, he sang the songs originally performed by founding guitarist Terry Kath, who had died in 1978.
 He has won multiple Grammy Awards for songwriting.

 Early career

 As a child, Champlin demonstrated a talent for piano and eventually picked up the guitar after being inspired by Elvis Presley.
 He started a band called The Opposite Six while at Tamalpais High School in Mill Valley, California.
 He then studied music in college, but was encouraged by a professor to drop out and pursue music professionally.